We (humans) tend to miss many problematic structures in text which results in words, terms, and phrases misconstrued by others.

 These are usages of language that express uncertainty, necessity, ability or permission, most often in a weak manner.
 Examples are words like can, could, may, ought, should and others of like expressions.

-These warnings occur when the sentence in question is long enough to present a misunderstanding.
-Studies have shown that sentences more than fourteen words in length have a greater risk of ambiguity.
+These findings occur when the sentence in question is long enough to present a misunderstanding.
+Studies have shown that as sentences increase in length they have a greater risk of ambiguity.

 Well, the green check mark.